AyushRanjan04/AyushRanjan04/README.md

 <hr>
 ### 👨‍💻 About Me:
 <h4 align="center">
   Enthusiastic and detail-oriented Data Analyst with a solid foundation in data manipulation and analysis, complemented by hands-on experience with key tools and technologies.
 Proficient in Power BI, SQL, and Python, with a strong understanding of Exploratory Data Analysis (EDA) and Machine Learning (ML) enthusiasts.
-Adept at transforming complex datasets into actionable insights and compelling visualizations to drive strategic decision-making.
+Adapt at transforming complex datasets into actionable insights and compelling visualizations to drive strategic decision-making.
 Eager to leverage analytical skills and technical expertise to contribute to data-driven projects and enhance organizational performance.
 .</h4>
 <br/>
 - 🌱 Currently learning advanced machine learning techniques.